 I previously touched upon carambola flowers in my last blog post.
-After a bit of trying and searching, this excellent video by ZIZ origami helped me understand how to fold one properly.
+After a bit of trying out different methods (failing horribly…) and searching for new ones, this excellent video by ZIZ origami helped me understand how to fold one properly at long last.
 I highly recommend you check it out!

 I made a bunch of flowers out of three shades of blue.
-The paper was cut from 12cm squares, then cut into pentagons.
+The paper was cut from 12cm squares, which was then cut into pentagons.